Author: David Schillinger, MD, FACEP, Chief Medical Officer

 - Do you generate distraction or are you focused and generating attention?

 - Are you the embodiment of the culture you are trying to create?

 - Who are you being when you are being you?!?

 - Education: you have to invest in the success of the team members; without proper tools, no one can succeed.

 - Reinforce: feedback is important for promoting success; catch people doing something “almost right.”

 - Communicate: verbalize your goals, values, and culture.

-Everything we do as an organization must focus around our patients and providers.
-Doing this requires creating a vision, building a team based on trust and focusing on executing the plan.
+Everything we do as an organization must focus on our patients and providers.
+Doing this requires creating a vision, building a team based on trust, and focusing on executing the plan.
 The culture we create while executing the plan is developed by leaders.
 True leadership occurs by intent with careful planning and behavior.
 And, at the center of execution are our core values: